compare-locales is a python script that helps localizers to check their work without running Firefox or another application.

 compare-locales on Windows, be sure to first install MozillaBuild.

-compare-locales needs to be installed, and it requires that you have Python installed on your machine.
+compare-locales needs to be installed, and it requires that you have Python 2.7 or 3.5+ installed on your machine.
 The easiest way is to just run

-compare-locales gathers the directories to compare from an ini file, usually found in
+compare-locales gathers the directories to compare from a TOML file, usually found in

-$APP/locales/l10n.ini.
-You pass both the path to the ini file and the parent dir of the localizations as first arguments, followed by the locale codes of the locales you want to compare.
+$APP/locales/l10n.toml.
+You pass the path to the toml file and the parent dir of the localizations as first arguments, followed by the locale codes of the locales you want to compare.
 If you want to test the localization for

 To check mobile, replace the previous line with: